Martian01/mrhttpd/Readme.md

 controls whether the server sends itself into the background when it starts up.
 When running the server natively you will almost always want to detach.
 Inside a Docker container you will not want to detach it.

 #### QUERY_HACK
-is an option for the method of processing query strings.
+is an option for the processing of query strings.
 If this variable exists the query string of a resource will be interpreted as part of the file name, provided the resource path begins with the string in QUERY_HACK.

 Example: assuming a request for a resource `index.html?sorted=yes`.
 Normally the server will read the file `index.html`.
 The query string `sorted=yes` will be omitted.
 If you specify QUERY_HACK=/, the processing will be different and the server will read the file `index.html?sorted=yes`.

 The option is named a hack because it is a violation of the HTTP specification.
-It is, however, useful when you have mirrored dynamic resources using wget, and wget has created fileNames containing the query part.
+It is, however, useful when you have mirrored dynamic resources using wget, and wget has created file names containing the query part.

 One note about query strings in general: for static file requests they are always ignored (unless QUERY_HACK is specified).
 They are passed to CGI scripts via the usual mechanism.